Stay up to date with notifications from The Independent

 One of the major differences between the two pans is size.
 The possible pan has a 3.8l capacity, which makes it the bigger beast of the two, while the always pan (2.46l) is better suited to smaller spaces and cooking for one.
 What’s more, when you compare with the strainers and lids included, it’s much lighter and easier to manoeuvre around the kitchen with one hand.

 Our Place uses a ceramic non-stick coating, which it says is toxin-free, made without PTFE, PFOA, and any other PFAS, which are potentially harmful chemicals.
 It’s also lead- and cadmium-free.
-Using oil should help with maintaining this coating, and we found that a spoonful really helps the non-stick quality, with food slipping around the pan as if on a layer of air, but, even without oil, our pancakes and tofu didn’t end up cemented to the pan.
-There was some sticking and residue left on the pan when cooking with high heats, though.
+Using oil should help with maintaining this coating, and I found that a spoonful really helps the non-stick quality, with food slipping around the pan as if on a layer of air, but, even without oil, my pancakes and tofu didn’t end up cemented to the pan.

 While some users of the original always pan have complained the non-stick surface becomes less effective over time, Our Place claims the new coating on the 2.0 will last 50 per cent longer.
 With that said, if you want to keep the coating in good nick, be prepared to follow the brand’s instructions.
-These include cooking with low to medium heat, which, for us, felt limiting; avoiding metal utensils, and making sure there’s something in the pan before heating it.
-If you see yourself straying from these suggestions often, we would recommend going with a more robust alternative instead.
+These include cooking with low to medium heat, which, for me, felt limiting; avoiding metal utensils, and making sure there’s something in the pan before heating it.
+If you see yourself straying from these suggestions often, I would recommend opting for alternative cookware, as I’ve found there can be some burnt-on residue left on the pan and more sticking when cooking on higher heat.

 Read more: Russell Hobbs’s air fry mini oven review

-Beyond non-stick abilities, there’s plenty to be said for its practicality.
-The rounded shape of the pan fits the curve of the spatula well, which made it easy to scrape and stir around as we cooked, while sauce and porridge was easy to serve from the pan’s tapered pour spouts, which double as steam vents while cooking.
+Beyond non-stick abilities, there’s plenty to be said for this pan’s practicality.
+The rounded shape fits the curve of the spatula well, which made it easy to scrape and stir around as I cooked, while sauce and porridge was easy to serve from the pan’s tapered pour spouts, which double as steam vents while cooking.

 Read more: Best blenders for super-quick smoothies

-We weren’t convinced by the functionality of boiling with the colander inside the pan, which is a criticism that applies to both pans, as you still then have a dripping colander and a pan full of water to deal with.
-However, it’s helpful for pouring plain pasta straight onto your plate, and we did really like using it as a steamer.
+I wasn’t convinced by the functionality of boiling with the colander inside the pan, which is a criticism that applies to both pans, as you still then have a dripping colander and a pan full of water to deal with.
+However, it’s helpful for pouring plain pasta straight onto your plate, and I did really like using it as a steamer.
 One minor annoyance is that the basket needs to be lifted with gloves or the spatula (slightly precarious), as its metal handles are inside the pan and will be hot.

 Back to top